Publishing Frequency: 4 Issues Per Year (Quartly)

 Peer Review Process

-All research articles, review articles and policy papers are reviewed by two peer reviewers using a double blind reviewing process.
+All research articles, review articles and policy papers are reviewed by two peer reviewers using a double-blind reviewing process.
 This includes submissions from the editors or from reviewers.
-Care is taken to ensure that submissions are reviewed by members of the team with knowledge of the subject area but who do not have a conflict of interest.
-The anonymous review process has been ensured by Preparing Anonymous Review
+Care is taken to ensure that submissions are reviewed by members of the team with knowledge of the subject area, but who do not have a conflict of interest.
+The anonymous review process has been ensured by preparing an anonymous review

-The contributors are requested to submit their manuscripts electronically through OJS submission link:
+The contributors are requested to submit their manuscripts electronically through the OJS submission link:

-All submitted manuscripts are subject to initial appraisal by the editors, and, if found suitable for further consideration, to peer review by independent / anonymous expert referees (one foreign from technologically developed country and one local expert)
+All submitted manuscripts are subject to initial appraisal by the editors, and, if found suitable for further consideration, to peer review by independent/anonymous expert referees (one from a technologically developed country and one local expert)

 Printing and Publication Charges

-The Journal do not charge any processing, publication or printing fees from the author/s.
+The Journal does not charge any processing, publication, or printing fees from the author/s.

 Manuscript Requirements